aurelienlair/webdriverio-saucedemo-testing/README.md

 # Testing a shopping cart application using a Finite State Machine

-> I'm looking for a Front End QE Automation role, so please reach out to me at ***pallavi.ramam@gmail.com*** if this is interesting to you!

 ## Overview

 We will be using [WebDriverIO](https://webdriver.io/), which is a browser test automation framework for Node.js.